qgis/QGIS-Documentation/source/docs/user_manual/grass_integration/grass_integration.rst

 * |grass_region| :sup:`Display Current GRASS Region`
 * |mActionOptions| :sup:`GRASS Options`

-For fast access, the `Open GRASS Tools` and `Display Current GRASS Region` features are also available in the GRASS toolbar menu.

 Opening GRASS mapset
 ====================

 A GRASS mapset must be opened to get access to GRASS Tools in the plugin (the tools are disabled if no mapset is open).
-You can open a mapset from the browser: right click on mapset item and and choose :guilabel:`Open mapset` from context menu.
+You can open a mapset from the browser: right click on mapset item and then choose :guilabel:`Open mapset` from context menu.

 .. _sec_about_loc: